 How do I manage the symptoms of early labour?

 The signs and symptoms of early labour are all simple to manage.
 These are the things you can do when your labour begins:

 - Put on a maternity pad to absorb the fluid from your waters breaking.
 If you need to change your pad before going to the hospital take it with you as the midwife may need to see it – particularly if you are unsure if your waters have broken or if the colour is unusual.

-- Rest when you can – even try to sleep so you have enough energy for when you have to push
+7. Rest when you can – even try to sleep so you have enough energy for when you have to push

 How can I enjoy early labour?